mieko/cult/README.md

   3. *Tasks*: Roles are made of tasks, which are basically scripts, called things like `install-postgres` or `configure-nginx`.
 They're written in your language of choice.
-When you being up a Node with a Role, all of the Role's tasks are executed to get it up and running.
+When you being up a Node with a Role, all of the Role's tasks are executed to get it up and running, and later to update configuration.
   4. *Providers*: Your VPS provider, e.g., Linode, DigitalOcean, etc. These allow you to spawn and destroy nodes, and typically charge you a few cents per node per hour.
-I guess there's also *Drivers*, but a Provider is really just an instance of a *Driver* with an API key configured.

 We hate adding anything on top of this because it increases complexity.